Exploring 11 Types of Drones: Features and Functions

 Since 2001, every K.Y. has U.S. military conflict has included drones, including the war in Afghanistan, Iraq, and Libya.

-Predators and Reapers aren’t the only types of drones used by the U.S. Air Force and other militaries around the world – there are also the Global Hawk and DarkStar – but they are among the most widely used and easily identified drones due to their size and appearance.
+Predators and Reapers aren’t the only types of drones used by the U.S. Air Force and other militaries worldwide – there are also the Global Hawk and DarkStar – but they are among the most widely used and easily identified drones due to their size and appearance.

 How Does a Drone Work?

-Drones are becoming a popular pastime for a lot of people.
-They are used for photography, racing, and even recreation.
+Drones are becoming popular pastimes.
+They can be used for photography, racing, and even recreation.

 But how do they work?
 Not every drone is the same, but p they have four basic parts: the frame, the motors, the power supply, and the flight controller.

-The frame is what holds everything together.
+The frame holds everything together.
 It’s usually made from carbon fiber or aluminum and sometimes wood.
-The size of the frame determines how big the drone can be.
+The size of the frame determines the size of the drone.

 The motors are what make it move.
-They’re usually brushless D.C. motors that spin very fast to get a lift from the rotors, which we will talk about next.
+They’re usually brushless D.C. motors that spin very fast to get a lift from the rotors, which we will discuss next.

-The battery is what powers everything else on your drone.
-While most drones use lithium polymer batteries, this doesn’t mean you should leave them on charge once they are fully charged!
+The battery powers everything else on your drone.
+While most drones use lithium polymer batteries, you should not leave them on charge once they are fully charged!

-Most new drones have low voltage cut-offs, so if the battery drops below a certain point, it will stop charging.
+Most new drones have low-voltage cut-offs, so if the battery voltage drops below a certain point, it will stop charging.

 Your computer then sends it back, and through this process, a connection is made between your computer and another one somewhere else.

-Drones and many other devices that connect to the internet use this type of connection!
-The Motors in drones are very useful and should be used more often!
+This type of connection is used by drones and many other devices that connect to the Internet.
+Drone motors are very useful and should be used more often!

 What does the flight controller in drones do?
 It takes in data from various sensors and flies the drone.